hypermodern-python/website/docs/chapter02.md

     assert result.exit_code == 0
 ```

-`click.testing.CliRunner` can invoke the command-line interface from within a test case.
+The test case uses `click.testing.CliRunner` to invoke the command-line interface in an isolated way.
+This class makes it easy to inspect the output and exit code of your program without launching a subprocess.
-Most test cases in the `test_main` module will need an instance of this class.
+Most test cases in the `test_main` module will need a `runner` instance.
-Let's turn `runner` into a *fixture*.
+Let's turn `runner` into a reusable *fixture*.

 [Test fixtures][pytest-fixture] are simple functions declared with the `pytest.fixture` decorator.
-Test cases can use a test fixture by including a function parameter with the same name as the fixture.
+Test cases can use a fixture by including a function parameter with the same name.
 When the test case is run, the parameter receives the return value of the fixture function.

 ```{code-block} python